Beate Zschäpe: Political development

-Around the time of the reunification of Germany in 1990, the politics around Zschäpe were in turmoil and, in contrast to official East German propaganda, racism was already widespread.

-Her involvement with the political right began around 1991.
+Around the time of East Germany's dissolution and reunification, there had been an overall rise in extreme right-wing ideology in the youth of the then-still separated nations.
+Zschäpe had joined a leftist punk gang local to her neighbourhood in 1989, with whom she engaged in shoplifting, but she became increasingly involved with the political right around 1991.
 She met Uwe Mundlos, the son of a computer science professor at the Jena University of Applied Sciences who arrived in Winzerla with his family just before the fall of the Berlin Wall.
 She formed a relationship with him and entered Jena's neo-Nazi underground, coming into contact with the national and international neo-Nazi network.
 Uwe Böhnhardt, whose parents were a teacher and an engineer, became a close friend of theirs.

+Zschäpe's mother lost her job after reunification in 1991, remaining unemployed until 1996.
+During this time, Zschäpe underwent an oophorectomy and became increasingly estranged from her mother and her mother's boyfriend.
+In January 1998, Zschäpe cut off contact with her family and for the next fourteen years, she lived with Mundlos and Böhnhardt, moving seven times between five apartments in Zwickau and Chemnitz.
+Zschäpe used twelve different aliases for doctor's visits and insurance.

-A friend at the time later described Zschäpe as primitive, empty-headed, with a vulgar demeanor and way of expression lacking any concern for manners.
+A friend at the time later described Zschäpe as primitive, empty-headed, and with a vulgar demeanor and way of expression lacking any concern for manners.
 He described Mundlos as clever but lazy.
 Criminality (including stealing computers from his school) had left Böhnhardt without qualifications.
 A co-accused in the NSU trial describes Zschäpe as an achiever and not one to be subordinated.
 A letter Zschäpe wrote while in prison is 26 pages long, in legible, clear script without spelling errors.
 Sketches in it show clear ability at drawing.